-Consistent with the agreed methodology this first annual peer review covers: (i) the domestic legal and administrative framework, (ii) certain aspects of the exchange of information framework as well as (iii) certain aspects of the confidentiality and appropriate use of CbC reports.
-Finland's implementation of the Action 13 minimum standard meets all applicable terms of reference.
+1. Consistent with the agreed methodology this first annual peer review covers: (i) the domestic legal and administrative framework, (ii) certain aspects of the exchange of information framework as well as (iii) certain aspects of the confidentiality and appropriate use of CbC reports.
+Greece's implementation of the Action 13 minimum standard meets all applicable terms of reference in relation to its domestic legal and administrative framework.
 The report, therefore, contains no recommendations.